tcd-ibm/sweng.kanban.backend/README.md

 We also do integration tests using postman, integration tests are triggered on every push or pull request to the repo.
 We define tests using a postman collection.

-Another side part of the pipeline is static analysis, which is done using JS Hint, which ensures that our code is clean.
+Another side part of the pipeline is static analysis, which is done using Qodana, which ensures that our code is clean.

 Finally, we use issues auto assignment automation to assign issues to our project automatically upon